THE REGION

 One of the original demarcation boundaries separated Alto Douro from Douro Superior, at the Cachão da Valeira area.
 This division was due to a geological accident (the granite monolith in the river that prevented navigation on the Douro River upstream of that obstacle).
 The difference between the two zones was evident, with vine cultivation being more prominent in Alto Douro.

-The vineyard area is more significant in Baixo Corgo, occupying about 29% of the total area of this sub-region, which extends from Barqueiros on the North bank to Barrô on the South bank, until the confluence of the Corgo and Ribeiro de Temilobos rivers with the Douro.
+The vineyard area is most important in Baixo Corgo, where it occupies around 29% of the area of this sub-region, which extends from Barqueiros on the north bank and Barrô on the south bank to the confluence of the Corgo and Ribeiro de Temilobos rivers with the Douro.
+Cima Corgo extends upstream to Cachão da Valeira, and the area cultivated with vineyards is less important.
+Douro Superior continues until the border with Spain.

 Text and image taken from the Institute of Douro and Porto Wines.